PeeringDB: Interaction and Access

 Users can search and update the PeeringDB database using the web interface or an API.
+The API query for any web search can be copied, formatted for popular tools and languages.

 The API can be used to integrate PeeringDB's service into proprietary tools.
 PeeringDB publishes peeringdb-py as a reference implementation of a local cache of PeeringDB data.
 Users are encouraged to use peeringdb-py or an equivalent to avoid API query limits.

-Users can compare networks' presence in interconnection facilities.
+Users can compare networks' presence in interconnection facilities and IXPs.